Polycademy/SnapSearch/README.md

 sudo ln -s /absolute/path/to/slimerjs /usr/local/bin/slimerjs

 move startup script into /etc/init/supervisord.conf (make sure to change the chdir to where the robot_scripts is)

+Make sure line endings are based on LF for those shell scripts and especially the startup script.
+Use dos2unix to convert.